joaoflf/galois/README.md

 ## 🎯 Features

-This project is part of the application of my learnings from chapters 2 and 3 of the  book [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/):
+This project is part of the application of my learnings from the book [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/):

 * Data store supporting collections of JSON documents
 * CRUD operations for collections and JSON documents